What happens if someone has an accident in your car?

 The final step after getting into a car accident is contacting your insurance provider to notify them of the incident.
 Most insurance companies give policyholders seven days from the date of the collision to report it, though we recommend doing so as soon as possible.

-To learn more about what to do if someone else gets into an accident while driving your car, contact BrokerLink.
-We can explain how insurance coverage works when someone borrows your car and even provide advice on how best to handle a situation in which another driver gets into an accident in your vehicle.
+Here at BrokerLink, we can explain how insurance coverage works when someone borrows your car and even provide advice on how best to handle a situation in which another driver gets into an accident in your vehicle.

 Generally speaking, we advise policyholders to avoid the trouble that may come with someone else having an accident in your car by not lending out your car in the first place.
 This way, you won’t have to stress over whether your insurance provider will cover the damage that resulted from the collision.
+But in the event this unfortunate situation occurs, BrokerLink will be here to help.
+Our knowledgeable and friendly insurance advisors can walk you through the claims process and answer any questions you may have about how such an accident could impact your insurance rates.

 Contact BrokerLink by phone, email, or in person at any one of our locations across Canada.
 You can also take advantage of our free car insurance quotes by using our online quote tool today.